Health & Safety Protocols in Hotels & Resorts

 - Additional sanitization of surfaces

-Travel will look different for some time to come, but if we all do it safely and with intention, we can successfully get back to traveling and meeting together soon.
+Travel will look different for some time to come, but if we all do it safely and with intention, we can successfully travel and meet together.

 Additional resources: Centers for Disease Control & Prevention, Delos, Global Biorisk Advisory Council, National Restaurant Association, Steelcase Event Experiences, Transportation Security Administration, U.S. Department of State (Travel.State.Gov), U.S. Food & Drug Administration and U.S. Travel Association.